 wc) takes about

 6 – 8milliseconds off the run time.
-Not important at this scale… but it can be if you’re dealing with very large amounts of data, it might be. ↩︎
+Not important at this scale… but if you’re dealing with very large amounts of data, it might be. ↩︎